 Our Government Center doctor’s office is in the Citizen’s Bank Building and located right across from Staples.

-We have two entrances, one off Washington St and the other on Congress.
-Washington St turns into a brick pedestrian walkway, and the entrance to our doctor’s office is right off this walkway.
+We have two entrances, one off Washington Street and the other on Congress.
+Washington Street turns into a brick pedestrian walkway, and the entrance to our doctor’s office is right off this walkway.
 The other entrance on Congress is right off of the Congress and State intersection.

 Building security requires patients to check in at the lobby desk to receive a visitor’s pass.
 Please allow for a few extra minutes to get your pass before your appointment.